 I ran into Jamie Parker at the Horseshoe Bar on Avenue B.

 “Have you seen Hakkim?”

 He pointed to a group of passing Puerto Ricans.

 “They’re gonna to find Hakkim way before you.
 He ripped off their bruja.
-This fucked with their juju or some shit, so have a drink and let them commit murder for you.”
+This fucked with their juju, so have a drink and let them commit murder for you.”

-Hunting someone in hot blood gives a man a thirst.
-I drank a few beers.
-My mind imaged Hakkim on the ground before me.
+Jamie was right.
+I drank a few beers, but kept on imagining Hakkim on the ground before me.
 The gun was in my hand.
 My finger was on the trigger.
 Jamie sensed the rising tide of vengeance and ordered me a shot of whiskey.
 I pushed away the shot glass.

 “I need air.”